FOREX-Dollar strengthens on Fischer's upbeat comments

 * Boosted by Fischer's hawkish comments

-* Investors await Yellen's speech at Jackson Hole (Updates prices, adds quote)
+* Investors await Yellen's speech at Jackson Hole (Recasts, adds details and quotes)

 By Anirban Nag

-LONDON, Aug 22 (Reuters) - The dollar rose on Monday, tracking short-dated U.S. Treasury yields after comments from Federal Reserve Vice Chairman Stanley Fischer revived bets on a U.S. interest rate hike by the end of this year.
+LONDON, Aug 22 (Reuters) - The dollar rose on Monday, tracking short-dated U.S. Treasury yields after comments from Federal Reserve Vice Chairman Stanley Fischer prompted more bets on a U.S. interest rate hike by the end of this year.

-The two-year Treasury yield rose to a post-Brexit high of 0.7830 percent after Fischer said he thought the central bank was close to achieving its employment and inflation targets.
+The two-year Treasury yield rose to a post-Brexit high of 0.7830 percent after Fischer, the Fed's No. 2 policymaker, said he thought the central bank was close to achieving its employment and inflation targets.

 Along with comments from Fed officials William Dudley and John Williams, who last week mooted the possibility of a September hike, Fischer's views are likely to underpin the dollar heading into the Jackson Hole symposium later this week.